 Optimal security inside and outside of facilities depends on integrated measures that can respond at a moment’s notice.
 This way, you and personnel don’t have to feel increasingly vulnerable, compromised, or unprepared in case of a serious and unforeseen accident threat.

 Still, accidents can happen, and if existing door and dock equipment isn’t up to task of performing its security functions right when you need them, then the consequences could lead to prolonged facility exposure and even physical damage.

 The good news is, an essential maintenance program keeps all of this under control for you by closely monitoring door and dock security, making sure to correct any irregular protocols long before they have the chance of backfiring on what that matters most!

 5. FIRE STANDARDS

-That said, if there’s one thing you can count on it’s that any basic measures you’ve come to rely on will no longer be tolerated, since sanitary procedures are sure to become stricter than at any time in the past for doors and docks.
+That said, if there’s one thing you can count on it’s that any basic measures you’ve come to rely on will no longer be enough, since sanitary procedures are sure to become stricter than at any time in the past for doors and docks.

-Because of this, an essential maintenance program that adheres to the latest federal and state guidelines for sanitary facility access could simply not come at better time, and will ultimately prevent you and everyone who opens yours doors from getting infected!
+Because of this, an essential maintenance program that adheres to the latest federal and state guidelines for sanitary facility access could simply not come at better time, and will ultimately prevent you and everyone who uses yours doors from getting infected!